NHS Cataract Surgery without a long wait and local after care visits

 Cataract surgery, also called lens replacement surgery, is the removal of the natural lens of the eye (also called “crystalline lens”) that has developed an opacification, which is referred to as a cataract, and its replacement with an intraocular lens.

-Call us for NHS Cataract Surgery without long wait.
+Call us for NHS Cataract Surgery without a long wait.
 You can be seen locally for after care at our opticians in Earls Colne and Frinton on Sea.
 We are accredited to provide aftercare, updated spectacle prescriptions and referral for all cataract surgeries, lens exchange and replacement.
 The quick local referrals are available for both NHS and private eye clinics.
 We can help you with assessment of blurred vision due to eye problems including cataracts.
-We also offer guidance as to the best local providers, both for NHS and private eye clinics.
+We also offer guidance as to the best local providers, both for NHS and private cataract clinics.

 What Is Cataract Surgery ?